 My work is characterized by vibrant natural colors which are typically found at sunrise or sunset.
 Having spent over a decade in post-communist Europe where much was very gray, I returned to the United States with a deep hunger for color and so I’ve made that a key element of my photography.
 I believe that it gives my images a vibrant and hopeful feel which can speak into our mundane and often pain filled lives.

 My primary area of focus is Rocky Mountain National Park.
 I’ve spent over 7 years exploring its 415 sq. miles, building the most extensive collection of fine art images of the park.
 Beyond Rocky, I’m actively building collections in the Desert Southwest, the Pacific Northwest and the United Kingdom.

 I typically display my work in a plaque mounted format in which the print is protected by a thin UV protective laminate sheet and then mounted to a hard surface.
 This not only protects the image, but allows it to have an almost three-dimensional feel which brings the images to life.

 At the moment I sell my work primarily through my own gallery in Estes Park as well as via my websites.
 I also have three mini-galleries in other locations: Grand Lake, Colorado, at the Trail Ridge Store in Rocky Mountain National Park and also outside of Abiquiu, New Mexico where I show my Desert Southwest work.
 Over the years my work has been sold in numerous galleries and has been displayed in the rotunda of the State Capitol.
 Denver's newest five star hotel, "The Four Seasons" has purchased my work for all of its rooms as have numerous hospitals, offices and homes.
-My work is regularly featured in popular magazines and I have published a paperback book of my images which has sold thousands of copies.
-I also have two popular e-books, a guide to the national park and in September of 2014 I released a large hard cover book in conjuction with Rocky Mountain National Park's 100th Anniversary..
+My work is regularly featured in popular magazines.
+In 2007 I released my first book which has since sold thousands of copies.
+I also have two popular e-books, a guide to the national park and in September of 2014 I released a large hard cover book on Rocky Mountain National Park which celebrate's its 100th Anniversary.